-The Properties dialog shows the properties of the MindView element currently selected, for example the root, a branch or a floating comment.
+The Properties dialog shows the properties of the MindView element currently selected, for example the central topic, a text note or a floating comment.
 If nothing is selected the properties of the current view are shown.

 You can use the Properties dialog to make fine-tuning changes to these elements.